-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 5 Energy Transfer & Engineering Can you build a chain reaction machine?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 5 Energy Transfer & Engineering Can you build a chain reaction machine?
 Students continue to build a chain reaction machine - identifying a goal, brainstorming and testing multiple ideas, and determining an optimal solution.
 The chain reaction machine uses multiple components to transfer energy from one part to the next.
-4.PS3.C.1 Use models to explain that simple machines change the amount of effort force and/or direction of force.
-4.ETS1.A.1 Define a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time, or cost.
+3.2.4.D.
+Apply scientific ideas to design, test, and refine a device that converts energy from one form to another.
 Lesson 6 Electrical Energy What if there were no electricity?
 Students design a flashlight with an on/off switch, using batteries, flights, and tin foil.
 Students figure out that electricity can be transformed to other forms of energy, such as movement, light, and heat.
-4.PS3.B.2 Apply scientific ideas to design, test, and refine a device that converts energy from one form to another.
-4.ETS1.B.1 Generate and compare multiple solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem.
+3.2.4.B.
+Make and communicate observations to provide evidence that energy can be transferred from place to place by sound, light, heat, and electric currents.
+3.2.4.D.
+Apply scientific ideas to design, test, and refine a device that converts energy from one form to another.
 Lesson 7 Heat Energy & Energy Transfer How long did it take to travel across the country before cars and planes?
 Students build a paper spinner and conduct an investigation to explain how heat makes things move.
 Students realize that heat energy can be transformed into motion energy using a turbine.
-4.PS3.B.1 Provide evidence to construct an explanation of an energy transformation (e.g. temperature change, light, sound, motion, and magnetic effects).
+3.2.4.B.
+Make and communicate observations to provide evidence that energy can be transferred from place to place by sound, light, heat, and electric currents.
+3.2.4.D.
+Apply scientific ideas to design, test, and refine a device that converts energy from one form to another.
 Lesson 8 Renewable Energy & Natural Resources Where does energy come from?
 Students evaluate the advantages and disadvantages of wind, water, and solar energy to power a town.
 Students obtain and evaluate information about the needs of each source of energy and analyze and interpret data about the town's resources.
-4.PS3.B.2 Apply scientific ideas to design, test, and refine a device that converts energy from one form to another.
+3.3.4.D.
+Obtain and combine information to describe that energy and fuels are derived from natural resources and their uses affect the environment.